 for the ATLAS Experiment at the Large Hadron Collider (LHC) at CERN

-The Zero Degree Calorimeter measures the energy of nuclear fragments resulting from nucleus-nucleus collisions at the center of the ATLAS experiment at LHC.The ZDC is subject to high radiation exposures and optical detector elements in the ZDC that are damaged by radiation driven processes and require replacement.
+The Zero Degree Calorimeter measures the energy of nuclear fragments resulting from nucleus-nucleus collisions at the center of the ATLAS experiment at LHC.The ZDC is subject to high radiation exposures and optical detector elements that are damaged by radiation driven processes and require replacement.
 The NPL is developing a new ZDC based on liquid radiator materials, improving the radiation hardness of the detector.
 One set of two new prototypes were tested with 30 GeV and 150 GeV led-nucleus beams at the SPS in December 2016.
 The summer research project will study the structure and chemical composition of optical ZDC components after irradiation.
 Our goal is to understand the radiation driven chemistry that leads to the degradation of the optical properties.

 phYSics Young Scholars :: Project # 2